 - the materiality of any omissions or misrepresentations

-WHAT CAN I DO IF MY RECORD INCLUDES PROBLEMS OR EVENTS WHICH MIGHT CAUSE THE BOARD TO INQUIRE FURTHER?
+WHAT CAN I DO IF MY RECORD INCLUDES PROBLEMS OR EVENTS THAT MIGHT CAUSE THE BOARD TO INQUIRE FURTHER?

 As an applicant, you are obligated to cooperate fully with the Fitness Board's investigation, providing prompt and complete responses to all questions and requests for records or explanation.
 If you have had a problem in the past, you may wish to offer the Board additional evidence of rehabilitation.
-It is suggested that you review the "weight and significance factors" listed in response to Question 7 in considering what additional evidence you might offer.
-Absolute candor in completing the application and responding to the Board's inquiries is critically important.Back to FAQ
+It is suggested that you review the "weight and significance factors" listed above in considering what additional evidence you might offer.
+Absolute candor in completing the application and responding to the Board's inquiries is critically important.Back to TOP

 WHY IS EVIDENCE OF REHABILITATION SO IMPORTANT?

-Because evidence of drug or alcohol dependence or abuse is one of the "relevant conduct" factors about which the Board must inquire, you should be prepared to provide treatment records, as well as other records of incidents which were associated with the addictive behavior.Back to FAQ
+Because evidence of drug or alcohol dependence or abuse is one of the "relevant conduct" factors about which the Board must inquire, you should be prepared to provide treatment records, as well as other records of incidents that were associated with the addictive behavior.Back to TOP

 IF I SEEK ALCOHOL OR DRUG TREATMENT DURING LAW SCHOOL, WON'T IT DELAY MY ADMISSION?